 Reporting Sexual Violence: What are the options?

 UNH has a comprehensive system to assist students who choose to report sexual violence.
-Students who wish to report sexual violence have a few different options.
-They may file a complaint directly with the Title IX Coordinator, and/or the UNHPD.
-They may also report to a UNH Authority/Mandatory reporter, anonymously report through ReportIt! or LiveSafe, or speak with Privileged Confidential Support Services.
-Reporting involves a couple of important terms that every student should know, which are discussed below.
+Those who wish to make a report have a few different options.
+Complaints can be filed directly with the Title IX Coordinator and/or the UNHPD.
+They may also report to a mandatory reporter, anonymously report through ReportIt! or LiveSafe, or speak with Privileged Confidential Support Services.
 For a full description of UNH policies and procedures for reporting sexual violence complaints, read UNH Student Rights, Rules, and Responsibilities, Article VI.
 D., entitled Special Provisions.

-Reporting a sexual violence incident prompts UNH to take action because, by law, we are required to respond.
-The individual will be asked to disclose some information to allow UNH to assure the safety of the campus community with a police investigation, a UNH investigation, and/or student conduct proceedings.
-If you don’t want an investigation or disciplinary action to take place, or otherwise want your identity to remain confidential, your request will be carefully considered.
-However, honoring such a request may limit UNH’s ability to respond fully to the incident and, in some cases, UNH may override your request for confidentiality to maintain a safe community.
+UNH is required by law to take action once a report of sexual harassment or sexual violence has been received.
+If the impacted party does not want an investigation or disciplinary action to take place, or otherwise wishes their identity remain confidential, that request will be carefully considered.
+However, honoring such a request may limit UNH’s ability to respond fully to the incident and, in some cases, UNH may override the request for confidentiality and engage in the greivance process to maintain a safe community.

 Directly reporting incidents to the Affirmative Action Office/Title IX Coordinator or UNHPD allows for the fastest response by the University.
 If there is an emergency, please call 911.